Track and Field Coach

 Hey I am a sprinter and I have two back to back events.
 I run the 4x2 and then I have the 400.
 By the 400 I am drained and I’m super tired.
 What are some good ways to cool down or get my energy levels up so I am ready for the 400 meter race?

-Asked by Krunner0504 about 5 years ago
+Asked by Krunner0504 over 5 years ago